AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-s2s/dcs-aam-ids.md

 snippet: y
 ---

-# Get User IDs and Regions From a DCS Response{#get-user-ids-and-regions-from-a-dcs-response}
+# Get User [!UICONTROL DCS] and Regions From a [!UICONTROL DCS] Response{#get-user-ids-and-regions-from-a-dcs-response}

-This section describes how to parse a DCS response to retrieve the visitor and region IDs required to make real-time calls to the DCS.
+This section describes how to parse a [!UICONTROL DCS] response to retrieve the visitor and region IDs required to make real-time calls to the [!UICONTROL DCS].

 ## User and Region IDs {#section_B823FA32B7634AB3820CD30264284150}

 A [!UICONTROL DCS] response contains data about your site visitors.
 You need the visitor and region ID before you can make server-to-server calls to the [!UICONTROL DCS].

 * The user ID is required to identify and associate data with a particular visitor.
 * The region ID is required because it is tied to a regional server name, which you need to send data to the [!UICONTROL DCS].
 The [!UICONTROL DCS] stores information in data centers that are geographically closest to site visitors.
 See [DCS Region IDs, Locations, and Host Names](../../../c-api/dcs-intro/dcs-api-reference/dcs-regions.md#concept_01C1E017A6694D1EAF9BF65BFFA54091).

 These parameters are described below.
 Code in *italics* represents a variable placeholder.